LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 ### Protocols for training in empanada-napari and models

 For training full images for segmentation of mitochondria we applied empanada plugin [*Finetune a model*](https://empanada.readthedocs.io/en/latest/tutorials/finetune_tutorial.html#finetune-tutorial).
+We created two different models, the first one for original data acquired by Jeol 1400+ electron microscope, the second for scanned images from older electron microscope photographs.
+In both case we finetuned MitoNet_v1 model, which is delivered with empanada installation.
+We finetuned 4 last layers of this model.

 ... zmínit nutnost pospojování vysegmentovaných fragmentů v napari ... export dat s použitím empanada do správné struktury